Emma Healey

 Emma Constance Healey is a British novelist.
-Her debut novel, Elizabeth is Missing (2014) won the annual Costa Book Award, Best First Novel.
+Her debut novel, Elizabeth Is Missing (2014) won the annual Costa Book Award for First Novel.

 Life and career

 Born in London, Healey completed a foundation year at Central Saint Martins before graduating with a BA in Book Arts and Crafts from the London College of Communication.
 She graduated from the University of East Anglia with an MA in creative writing (prose fiction) in 2011.

+Her first novel was adapted for television in 2019, Elizabeth Is Missing.